 Net investment hedge effectiveness is assessed based upon the change in the spot rate of the foreign currency denominated debt.
 The critical terms of the foreign currency notes match the portion of the net investments designated as being hedged.
-At December 31, 2021, the net investment hedges were equal to the designated portion of the European operations and were considered to be perfectly effective.
+At December 31, 2022, the net investment hedge was equal to the designated portion of the European operations and was considered to be perfectly effective.